Coders-Bar/Voice-Assistant/README.md

 12. Email Sending
 13. Time & Calendar

-Note: In Linux Environment "espeak" is used for speaking purposes but in case of Windows Environment use "sapi5" instead of espeak.
+Note: For Linux Environment "espeak" is used for speaking purposes but in case of Windows Environment use "sapi5" instead of "espeak".

 Requirement: Python3, pip3.